What is an uncensored LLM? Enterprise definition and use cases

 "messages": [{"role":"user","content":"Give me two creative taglines."}]

-No. It means the provider does not apply default refusal filters.
+No. Uncensored or unrestricted AI means the provider does not apply broad default refusal filters.
 You are still responsible for lawful and compliant usage.

 Yes, if your product needs moderation or policy enforcement, implement it at the application level.